swertz/momemta.github.io/docs/in-depth/configuration-file.md

 !!! warning
     The indexing of Lua vectors or input tags starts at **1, not 0**.

 The use of some modules requires adding a dimension to the volume that is being integrated over.
-In other words, those modules need a component of the phase-space point to be specified as input.
+In other words, those modules need a component of the phase-space points to be specified as input.
 This is done using the function `add_dimension()`, which returns an input tag linking to a component of the phase-space point, and notifies MoMEMta to add an integration dimension.

 The order in which the modules are declared in the script does not matter: MoMEMta automatically executes the modules in an order such that inputs are always well-defined (obviously, circular dependencies are forbidden).
 By default, modules whose outputs are not used by any other module, and modules whose inputs are not produced by any other modules are not executed.

 A full list of modules available out-of-the-box, along with documentation about the modules' inputs, outputs and parameters, is available at MoMEMta's [technical documentation](https://momemta.github.io/MoMEMta/dev/group__modules.html).

-## Declare input particles
+## Declaring input particles

 Particles passed as input to the `computeWeights()` function (see [Calling MoMEMta](calling-momemta)) can be linked with the modules by registering them in the Lua configuration.
 For instance, for a particle declared in C++ as `momemta::Particle m_part1 { "part1", p1, 0 }`, one would do:
 ```Lua